SPED 698D Special Education Law—3 Credits

 the course.
 Other legal issues pertaining to schools also will be discussed, including dress and appearance, search and seizure, abuse and

 neglect, zero tolerance, teacher liability for slander and libel, intentional and unintentional torts, teacher negligence, and duties of

 Specific case studies will be presented, discussed, and critiqued.
 Dr. Jacobs will relate the substance (issues and factual information)

 seminar format.
-It is anticipated that Kevin McDowell, Esq., representing the office of Attorney General of the Indiana
+It is anticipated that Kevin McDowell, Esq., representing the office of Attorney General of the Indiana State Department of

-course instructor Dr. Jim Jacobs at James.Jacobs@indstate.edu
+course instructor Dr. Jim Jacobs at James.Jacobs@indstate.edu for additional information

-for additional information regarding the course or to communicate their intent to enroll.
+regarding the course and to communicate their intent to enroll.
 The textbook required for this course is: Rothstein, L & Johnson S;

-assist students with the registration process.
-All work for this course must be completed by the end date of the second five
+the registration process.
+All work for this course must be completed by the end date of the second five week summer session.